ThuyKat/Spring-Security-/README.md

 ```
 #### JdbcUserDetailsManager/InMemoryUserDetailsManager

- Other way is create a custom bean in the configuration class is by using in-built implementation of UserDetailsService with JdbcUserDetailsManager and pass it the dataSource bean defined in application.properties.
+ Other way is create a custom UserDetailsService bean in the configuration class is by using in-built implementation of UserDetailsService with JdbcUserDetailsManager and pass it the dataSource bean defined in application.properties.
 This is like JDBC-based authentication that it loads JDBC data source to load user details.
  * Pros:
  --> in-built method, just need to define a JdbcUserDetailsManager bean and configure it with a data source